 I went to 3 fashion shows on Saturday!
 The first was Custo Barcelona.
 They showcased fun, colorful, and metallic prints.
 Yuna Yang was the second.
 She has a feminine aesthetic.
 Models came out wrapped in long flowing fabrics.
 The pieces were quite elegant and especially romantic when shown in a church, with a live band.
 All the ensembles were shown at the end, with the models lining up and standing still for a few moments, Kanye West style.
 It’s something different, and a cool way to let the photographers capture your entire collection.

-I went to go eat at my absolutely favorite pizza place in the entire world, Artichoke Pizza, which was right near the Yuna Yang show.
-If you haven’t been, I totally recommend getting their Artichoke pizza.
+I went to go eat at my absolute favorite pizza place in the entire world, Artichoke Pizza, which was right near the Yuna Yang show.
+If you haven’t been, I recommend getting their Artichoke pizza.
 It’s a slice bigger than my face.
 You only need one.
 I then went and did some thrift shopping at No Relation Thrift (a.k.a.
 L Train Vintage) and Buffalo Exchange where I lucked out.
 I got the dress I am wearing in this post, the earrings, and the purse, homage to Kate Spade.

 Shop This Look: